codetunez/mock-devices/README.md

+# *NO LONGER BEING SUPPORTED*
+This version will be replaced by rewrite based on React Hooks and a reskined UX (previewed in this version)

 # mock-devices
 Use mock-devices to create fake/mock devices that connect to an Azure IoT Hub.
 The devices can send and receive data like a normal device would.
 The app runs on Windows or OSX